Frequently Asked Questions

 The Red Light District during the daytime

 Certain soft drugs – like cannabis – are legal (tolerated) in Amsterdam.
 You can easily buy marijuana, hash or hallucinogenic truffles.
-Harder drugs like cocaine, ecstasy and speed are all illegal.
+We often also get this frequently asked questions about the harder drugs like cocaine, ecstasy and speed.
+Please note that these are all illegal in the Netherlands.

 Cannabis is tolerated in The Netherlands